-These reinforce the essential responsibility to change what is wrong within us and to stop those thoughts, actions and behaviors that are harmful to us and to others.
+All of these reinforce the essential responsibility to change what is wrong within us and to stop those thoughts, actions, and behaviors that are harmful to us and to others.

-1. All the destructive emotions and mental states are essentially distorted, whereas the antidotes, such as love, compassion and insight, are undistorted and based on how things really are.
+1. All the destructive emotions and mental states are fundamentally distorted, whereas the antidotes, such as love, compassion, and insight, are undistorted and based on how things really are.

 2. The antidotes have the quality of being strengthened through training and practice.

-3. The essential nature of the mind is pure and undefiled by the destructive emotions.
+3. The essential nature of the mind is pure and undefiled by destructive emotions.

 Enriching My Day

-In summarizing the information from various sites, religions, and beliefs, I sincerely hope that I have stayed true to the intent of the message, text or philosophy; that was my intent.
+In summarizing the information from various sites, religions, and beliefs, I sincerely hope that I have stayed true to the intent of the particular message, text, or philosophy; that was my intent.

 In no way do I consider myself anything other than a novice learner about Hinduism or Buddhism.
-In addition, on any given day, if I am operating from character defects, I am a novice in recovery as well.
+Also, on any given day, if I am operating from character defects, I am a novice in recovery as well.

 I also hope that the message of this entire article is that each teaching has value and worth.
 Dismissing information due to pronunciation difficulties is foolish and short-sighted.
 After all, it is not 1990, I can use online sources to learn both old and new terms and concepts to gain understanding, awareness, and recovery.